wesleimp-deprecated/wesleimp.github.io/_posts/2021-3-29-elixir-and-erlang-code-in-the-same-umbrella-project.md

 {% endhighlight %}

 # 5. Running
-For testing all the code is pretty simple
+And as for the testing of the code, it's pretty simple.

 {% highlight sh %}
 $> iex -S mix